consultlowtide/consultlowtide.ca/blog/2019-06-21-building-consultlowtide.md

 ---
-title: 'An exploration in JAMstack: Building consultlowtide.ca'
+title: "An exploration in JAMstack: Building consultlowtide.ca"
-path: building-consultlowtide
+path: "/building-consultlowtide"
 date: 2019-06-21
 summary: A breakdown of how I built consultlowtide.ca using Gridsome.
 Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
-tags: ['frontend', 'vue', 'JAMstack']
+tags: ["frontend", "vue", "JAMstack"]
 ---

 ![background](./images/site-screenshot.png)

 ### What is JAMstack?

 JavaScript, API & Markup.
 Per CEO & Co-founder of [Netlify](https://www.netlify.com) Mathias Biilmann:

 > "[JAMstack is] a modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup."